angykim77/Homelab/Microsoft/Azure_Bastien/GPOs/README.md

 <img src="images/Layer5-anndY-gpresult.png" width="30%" />

-Even after Layers 1-4 were fixed, the GPO restriction is section 6 didn't visibly apply until a full sign-out-sign-in was performed instead of reconnecting to a saved session.
+Even after Layers 1-4 were fixed, the GPO restriction in section 6 didn't visibly apply until a full sign-out-sign-in was performed instead of reconnecting to a saved session.

 **Verification of the full fix:**
 - Successful RDP login as 'lab\anna.Y' via a fresh "Other user" logon(not a resumed/remembered session).